roo2003/roo2003.github.io/_pages/home.md

 permalink: /
 ---

-We are a dynamic research group at the [Department of Atmospheric Sciences at Yonsei University](https://atmos.yonsei.ac.kr/eng/).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+We are a remote sensing technology group at the [Department of Atmospheric Sciences, Yonsei University](https://atmos.yonsei.ac.kr/eng/).
+Our research focuses on satellite remote sensing of clouds and precipitation that are key components in the global water and energy cycles.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >